LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTIONS:
-1. When working in a group, what role do you find yourself naturally gravitate towards?
+1. What kind of management style do you prefer in your managers?
 2. What is a relational database?
 3. What is an example of a domaine specific language?